 Rebecca Mayer (Lori Loughlin - In the Line of Duty: Blaze of Glory) is doing the motherly thing and driving her daughter Conner (Jordan Hinson - Trigger Point) to college, and of course is concerned that not only is she making the right educational choices but that she won't be naive and get in to trouble.
 But Rebecca is incredibly paranoid and every time she sees some guy chatting to Conner she fears she is going to be snatched.
-Meanwhile Sheriff Emily Tobin (Kristen Dalton - Christmas on Chestnut Street) has daughter issues herself as her teenager, Molly (Alix Elizabeth Gitter - Presumed Dead in Paradise), keeps skipping class.
+Meanwhile Sheriff Emily Tobin (Kristen Dalton - Christmas on Chestnut Street) has daughter issues of her own as her teenager, Molly (Alix Elizabeth Gitter - Presumed Dead in Paradise), keeps skipping class.
 But Tobin is also dealing with a reported kidnapping which involves a dangerous psychiatric patient who stole a car from the hospital she escaped from.

 This review of "A Mother's Rage" includes major spoilers and as such if you don't want to know any details I suggest just watching this made for TV thriller and either enjoy or laugh at it as you see fit.
 Now "A Mother's Rage" starts off quite normally as we watch Rebecca taking her daughter to college, but she comes across as over protective and paranoid when it comes to a greasy haired guy who approaches her daughter when they stop at a service station.
 It seems a little over the top, her level of paranoia, but then maybe Rebecca has reason for being over protective.
-And then we meet Emily and her daughter Molly who is pretty gifted when it comes to finding information online and ends up helping her mum.
+And then we meet Emily and her daughter Molly who is pretty gifted when it comes to finding information online and so ends up helping her mum.